 Intermittent and disparate UCG activities in Western Europe (France, Belgium, Great Britain, Germany, Spain and others) have not thus far resulted in development of a UCG technology capable of supporting coal recovery on a commercial scale.

 In the USA, following early UCG trials after World War II, a modern and well-funded UCG development program took place in the 1970s and 1980s.
 Over 30 UCG experiments had been conducted in the States at the time, culminating in the Rocky Mountain 1 in 1988.
-Decreased natural gas and oil prices eliminated the rationale for the government-funded UCG program in the US, and in 1989 the program was abandoned before it had the chance to produce a commercially applicable UCG technology.
+Decreased natural gas and oil prices eliminated the rationale for the government-funded UCG program in the US, and in 1989 the program was abandoned before it had a chance to produce a commercially applicable UCG technology.

 In 1993, when UCG had been in neglect and decline everywhere, Ergo Exergy Technologies Inc started our UCG saga in Montréal, Canada.
 Within six years, at the end of 1999, we had produced our first syngas in the Chinchilla UCG project in Australia.
-Australian businessman and UCG enthusiast Dr Len Walker played a decisive role in creating that unique UCG opportunity.
+Australian businessman and UCG enthusiast Dr. Len Walker played a decisive role in creating that unique UCG opportunity.

 The new UCG history had begun.